Shobhna-mits/SeleniumWebDriver/README.md

 # SeleniumWebDriver
-This project is basically for automation script
+This project is basically for automation test script